Soleymantic/personal-assistant-agent-backend/README.md

    ```bash
    docker-compose up -d
    ```
-   The local database uses the `aiadmin` database, user, and password exposed on port `5432`.
+   The local database uses the `aiadmin` database, user, and password exposed on host port `5433`.
 2. Launch the application:
    ```bash
    mvn spring-boot:run